Charging station: North America

+As of February 2025, there are 84,191 charging stations, including the Level 1, Level 2 and DC fast-charging stations, across the United States and Canada.

+As of October 2023, in the US and Canada, there are 6,502 stations with CHAdeMO connectors, 7,480 stations with SAE CCS1 connectors, and 7,171 stations with Tesla North American Charging System (NACS) connectors, according to the US Department of Energy's Alternative Fuels Data Center.

 As of August 2018, 800,000 electric vehicles and 18,000 charging stations operated in the United States, up from 5,678 public charging stations and 16,256 public charging points in 2013.
 By July 2020, Tesla had installed 1,971 stations (17,467 plugs).

-As of August 2019, in the U.S., there are 2,140 CHAdeMO charging stations (3,010 plugs), 1,888 SAE CCS1 charging stations (3,525 plugs), and 678 Tesla Supercharger stations (6,340 plugs), according to the U.S. Department of Energy's Alternative Fuels Data Center.

-Colder areas such as Finland, some northern US states and Canada have some infrastructure for public power receptacles provided primarily for use by block heaters.
+Colder areas in northern US states and Canada have some infrastructure for public power receptacles provided primarily for use by block heaters.
 Although their circuit breakers prevent large current draws for other uses, they can be used to recharge electric vehicles, albeit slowly.
 In public lots, some such outlets are turned on only when the temperature falls below −20 °C, further limiting their value.

-In 2017, Tesla gave the owners of its Model S and Model X cars 400kWh of Supercharger credit, although this varied over time.
-The price ranges from $0.060.26/kWh in the United States.
-Tesla Superchargers are usable only by Tesla vehicles.
+As of late 2023, a limited number of Tesla Superchargers are starting to open to non-Tesla vehicles through the use of a built in CCS adapter for existing superchargers.

 Other charging networks are available for all electric vehicles.
-The Blink network has both AC and DC charging stations and charges separate prices for members and non-members.
-Their prices range from $0.390.69/kWh for members and $0.490.79/kWh for non-members, depending on location.
-The ChargePoint network has free chargers and paid chargers that drivers activate with a free membership card.
-Prices are based on local rates.
-Other networks may accept cash or a credit card.
+Networks like Electrify America, EVgo, ChargeFinder and ChargePoint are popular among consumers.
+Electrify America currently has 15 agreements with various automakers for their electric vehicles to use its network of chargers or provide discounted charging rates or complimentary charging, including Audi, BMW, Ford, Hyundai, Kia, Lucid Motors, Mercedes, Volkswagen, and more.
+Prices are generally based on local rates and other networks may accept cash or a credit card.

-In June 2022, President Biden announced a plan for a standardized nationwide network of 500,000 electric vehicle charging stations by 2030 that will be agnostic to EV brands, charging companies, or location, in the United States.
+In June 2022, United States President Biden announced a plan for a standardized nationwide network of 500,000 electric vehicle charging stations by 2030 that will be agnostic to EV brands, charging companies, or location, in the United States.
+The US will provide US$5 billion between 2022 and 2026 to states through the National Electric Vehicle Infrastructure (NEVI) Formula Program to build charging stations along major highways and corridors.
+One such proposed corridor called Greenlane plans to establish charging infrastructure between Los Angeles, California and Las Vegas, Nevada.
+However, by December 2023, no charging stations had been built.

-As of November 2022, there are 48,146 charging stations, including the level 1, level 2 and DC fast charing stations, across the United States.

 Africa

-South African based ElectroSA and automobile manufacturers including BMW, Nissan and Jaguar have so far been able to install 80 electric car charges nationwide.